Introduction

 Monitoring and Audits

-Viña Concha y Toro S.A. and Concha y Toro UK Ltd are committed to ensuring that their suppliers comply with the Corporate Ethical Standards outlined above.
-Since 2017 Viña Concha y Toro S.A. has conducted a thorough survey among its key suppliers (organised into the categories of agricultural suppliers, ecological suppliers, bottling suppliers, transport suppliers, grape suppliers and service suppliers, which were subsequently categorised according to the potential risk of adverse impact on people, the environment and the Company’s economic development.
+Viña Concha y Toro S.A. and VCT Europe are committed to ensure that their suppliers comply with the Corporate Ethical Standards outlined above.
+Since 2017 Viña Concha y Toro S.A. has conducted a thorough survey among its key suppliers (organised into the categories of agricultural suppliers, ecological suppliers, bottling suppliers, transport suppliers, grape suppliers and service suppliers., which were subsequently categorised according to the potential risk of adverse impact on people, the environment and the Company’s economic development.

 Through a review of the implications of the Guiding Principles on Business and Human Rights of the United Nations (Ruggie Framework), Viña Concha y Toro S.A. identified the main potential impacts on human rights relating to their operations and businesses, in order to guarantee that its activities do not violate human rights.
 This exercise was conducted by an external organisation in order to obtain greater understanding of the risks internally and within the supply chain.